-Alex Power Technology , a Egyptian Company is a leading selling and maintenance all of CNC Machines which related to metal sheets which provide highly quality , accuracy and overproduction
+Alex Power Technology , An Egyptian Company is a leading selling and maintenance all of CNC Machines which related to metal sheets that provide highly quality , accuracy and overproduction

 Founded In 1995, in Cairo, Egypt, the company offers unique machines to the Egyptian market, with increasing ability to expand to cover more of the Middle East and Africa regional marketplaces as a important step After the successes which were achieved in the past years.